 The Organisation provides email facilities and access to the internet.
 In order to protect against the dangers associated with email and internet use, screening software is in place to monitor email and web usage.
-Mailboxes are only opened upon specific authorisation by a Manager in cases where the screening software or a complaint indicates that a particular mailbox may contain material which is dangerous or offensive; where there is a legitimate work reason or in legitimate interest of the company.
+Mailboxes are only opened upon specific authorisation by a member of the Senior Management Team in cases where the screening software or a complaint indicates that a particular mailbox may contain material which is dangerous or offensive; where there is a legitimate work reason or in legitimate interest of the company.